groupon/testium/README.md

 1. run your app with `node --debug-brk app.js` (or the equivalent of what `npm start` does for you with `--debug-brk` argument passed to node)
 1. run tests as normal (not under debugger)

+### Gotchas

-Gotchas: don't simultaneously run your app under the debugger and your unit tests under the debugger.
+- Don't simultaneously run your app under the debugger and your unit tests under the debugger.
   Bad things will happen.
+- Don't run your app with a `cluster` of processes.
+  Run just a single workder directly, instead.

 ## Testium API